MicrosoftDocs/learn/learn-pr/language/fsharp-lists/includes/3-exercise-collection.md

 ## Create a deck of cards

 A card deck has 52 cards, of course, but to make it easier to read the console print, let's reduce the deck to five cards.
-You can create a series of numbers using `..`.
+You can create a series of numbers using two dots (`..`) between the first and last numbers in the list.

 1. Create a new project by running `dotnet new`: